 Q: What is your return policy?

-A: We accept returns from the original purchaser for monetary refund or store credit up to 90 days after purchase.
+A: We accept returns from the original purchaser for monetary refund or store credit up to 60 days after purchase.
 Only the original purchaser is eligible to receive a monetary refund, all others receive store credit only.
 Returned items must be in sale-able condition, otherwise will only be accepted for scrap value.
 Returns may be subject to a restocking fee.
 Exchanges are welcomed and can be processed over the phone or via email, as long as the item to be exchanged is in sale-able condition and has not been damaged in any way.
 If the item you purchased is defective or is received damaged, you are entitled to free repair or replacement.
 Custom-designed jewelry is non-refundable.

 Q: What types of repair services do you offer?

 A: Our on-premises jewelry shop and full-time bench jewelers are fully equipped to provide extensive repair services on jewelry items old and new.
 Ring repairs offered include sizing, shank repair and replacement, mounting restoration, prong re-tipping and replacement, and stone setting.
 Additional repairs offered include soldering, jump ring replacement, chain repairs, cementing of pearls, gold and rhodium plating, pin repairs, and safety clasps.
 Prices vary depending on metal, shop time, and complexity - minimum charge is $25.
 Contact us with specifics about your repair needs and we will provide an accurate estimate of charges.